wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 The original activation method uses a one-time activation code generated in PowerAuth Server.
 To create an activation using this method, some external application (Internet banking, ATM application, branch / kiosk application) must generate an activation code for you and display it (as a text or in a QR code).

-Use following code to create an activation once you have an activation code:
+Use the following code to create an activation once you have an activation code:

 ```swift
 let deviceName = "Petr's iPhone 7" // or UIDevice.current.name